 The podcast is about figuring out what drives people and then how they take that and funnel it into their work.
 It will be on the Public’s website until February, the end of my residency, and then it will have a new incarnation on another institution’s website that is yet-to-be-announced.

 MEGAN: Can you tell me more about your residency at the Public?
-What is it, and what you are working on there?

 A. ZELL: I am the Tow Foundation Emerging Playwright-in-Residence at the Public Theater.
 The Tow Foundation is an amazing family of people.
 They fund juvenile justice, medical research, and arts and cultural institutions.
 Last year they decided to become more proactive in the lives of artists.
 They were interested in things beyond infrastructure support, so they came up with this plan to give funds to different institutions to provide support for artists.
 Those institutions said that it is very easy to get money for a lovely person like Suzan-Lori Parks, who is a genius, and it’s very clear she is a genius.
 Where we are losing the battle is getting money for younger people we believe have talent, but they get sidebared by life, student loans, or jobs in television.
 They came up with a residency that pays a good living wage for an emerging writer to develop work for a year.